Uneasy Streets

 Description

-In Uneasy Streets, Caroline Knowles illuminates China’s global influence from the bottom up.
-Focusing on London and Manchester, she explores Beijing’s grand claims of urban renewal against the ramshackle physical evidence she finds at street level: a series of half-finished buildings and abandoned holes in the ground.
-This isn’t just a British phenomenon: wherever they emerge, China’s global cities are patchworks of incompleteness—the products of relentlessly profit-driven urbanism that disregards the people it claims to serve.
-All along the continent-spanning Belt and Road network lies a trail of broken promises: a phantom university, a non-existent smart city, ghost ports and neighbourhoods.
+Caroline Knowles explores China’s global influence from the bottom up.
+Focusing on London and Manchester, she contrasts Beijing’s grand claims with the ramshackle physical evidence she finds at street level: a series of half-finished buildings and abandoned holes in the ground.
+And this isn’t just a British phenomenon.
+All along the continent-spanning Belt and Road network, Chinese-funded cities are patchworks of incompleteness, the products of relentlessly profit-driven urbanism that puts people last.

-China’s soft-power city-making falls far short of the dreams displayed in glossy brochures; all those smiling mayors, investors and local businesspeople.
+China’s soft-power city-making falls far short of the dreams displayed in glossy brochures.
 Combining urban observation with sharp commentary, interviewing property developers, Chinese migrants and other city-dwellers, Knowles paints an intimate, nuanced portrait.
-This is the financial, material and human fabric of Chinese Britain.
+This is the material and human fabric of Chinese Britain.

 Author(s)